wklken/fetch/README.md

 We want to test the APIs via http requests and assert the responses, postman & newman are easy for this.

-But when you get more than maybe 50+ cases, the exported json file shared with your teams is huge, maybe more than 10000 lines, it's hard to maintain in the future.
+But when you got more than maybe 50+ cases, the exported json file shared with your team is huge, maybe more than 10000 lines, it's hard to maintain in the future.

 So, here is the httptest